gnosia93/eliminate-db-hotblock/readme.md

 ### Infra Building ###

-Here, we are going to use AWS cloudformation to automate painfull and error-prone infrastucture building.
+Here, we will use AWS cloudformation to automate painfull and error-prone infrastucture building.
-You can fild build configuration file which name is stack-build.yaml in subdirectory of this project.
+You can find cloudformation configuration file which name is stack-build.yaml in the subdirectory of this project.

-Go to AWS Cloudformation console, and with stack-build.yaml file you need to build infrasture of this project.
+Go to AWS Cloudformation console, and with stack-build.yaml you need to build infrasture of this project.
-Normally it takes roughly 10 minitues for privision completion.
+Normally it takes roughly 10 minitues for all infra provisioning.
 If you are not good at AWS Cloudformation, refer to this URL (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html)

-Below screen is the outputs example which can be founded in cloudformation's statck menu.
+Below screen is the example outputs of cloudformation which can be founded at statck menu.
-You can check web, api endpoint url, and provisioned EC2 instances public address, etc.
+You can identify web, api endpoint url, and provisioned EC2 instances public address, etc.

 ![cf-outputs](https://github.com/gnosia93/demo-cache/blob/master/document/cf-outputs.png)

-Also you need to clone this repository from all your ec2 instances Login into ec2 instnaces and execute following like followings.
+Addtionally you have to clone this repository from all your ec2 instances.
+Login into each ec2 instnaces and execute commands like followings.

 ```
 $ ssh -i your-ec2-key.pem ec2-user@your-ec2-instance-publicname